“Who gets too much feedback at work?” asks a facilitator at a conference about employee engagement.

 Giving effective feedback is one of the most fundamental tools to help manage and improve your employees’ performance.
 According to another recent survey on workplace engagement, conducted by Gallup (2013) which reported the ‘State of the American workplace’, 70% of US employees were disengaged.
-Gallup furthermore shares data which supports that feedback is key to employee engagement, and in turn increases a better bottom-line – the main goal of any business.
+Gallup furthermore shares data that supports that feedback is key to employee engagement, and in turn increases a better bottom line – the main goal of any business.

 Some performance problems can be costly to fix.
-It might require upgrading your technology systems or investing in extensive retraining programs which are not only costly, but time consuming.
-But there is something one can do in between time and might even stop more desperate measures that doesn’t cost you or your company anything – it’s feedback.
+It might require upgrading your technology systems or investing in extensive retraining programs which are not only costly but time-consuming.
+But there is something one can do in between time and might even stop more desperate measures that don’t cost you or your company anything – it’s feedback.

 What is feedback?

 Feedback is information about past behaviour, given in the present, with the hope of influencing future behaviour by choice.
 When done effectively it can improve results and strengthen relationships.

 In a work context, feedback is an essential element for everyone.
 Giving feedback on work performance is part of every manager’s job.
 It lets people know where they are and where to go in terms of expectations and goals – encouraging and guiding people back on track toward successful performance.

 However, feedback isn’t always easy to give or receive.
 It can be difficult to find the right words that will have the desired effect on someone’s behaviour.
 Feedback also needs to be given in the right context and at the right time for it to be effective.